 The Compulsory Student Services Fee (or Student Services Levy for domestic students) contributes to funding student services such as health care and counselling services.
-Wintec students are invoiced for the fee at the same time as there tuition fees.
+Wintec students are invoiced for the fee at the same time as their tuition fees.

 The costs for the CSSF are set annually by our Council and based on the recovery of the direct cost component of the CSSF services that we provide.

 The fee is made up of:

 - 2018 Compulsory Student Services Fee - $435.00 per Equivalent Full-time Student (GST included).

 - 2019 Compulsory Student Services Fee - $475.00 per Equivalent Full-time Student (GST included).

 - 2020 Compulsory Student Services Fee - $515.00 per Equivalent Full-time Student (GST included).

 - 2021 Compulsory Student Services Fee - $555.00 per Equivalent Full-time Student (GST included).

 - 2022 Compulsory Student Services Fee - $566.00 per Equivalent Full-time Student (GST included).

 The compulsory student services fee is used to help fund the cost of delivering student services as detailed below: